shreyansh-tyagi/java-projects/README.md

 ## *Object Mapper*
 * When using JSON format, Spring Boot will use an ObjectMapper instance to serialize responses and deserialize requests.

+## *CrudRepository*
+* CrudRepository is a Spring Data interface for generic CRUD operations on a repository of a specific type.
+It provides several methods out of the box for interacting with a database.